Crafter1338/Roblox-Countdown/README.md

 local Countdown = Require(ServerStorage.ModuleScripts.Countdown)
 local CountdownObject = Countdown.newSimple(10)

-CountdownObject:SetTime(20) -- The timer will then have 20s remaining
+CountdownObject:SetTime(20) -- The timer will have 20s remaining
 ```

 Changing the time of the countdown **while** it's paused: